PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_plugins/qgis_plugins.rst

    :class: documentation-screenshot

 .. image:: images/upgrade/plugins_upgradeable2.png
-   :alt: Upgradeable plugins in QGIS
+   :alt: Upgradeable plugins displayed in QGIS
    :width: 760px
    :align: center
    :class: documentation-screenshot

 .. tip::

+   The :guilabel:`Upgradeable` tab only appears when one or more installed plugins have an available update.

-   If the :guilabel:`Upgradeable` tab is not shown, all installed plugins are already up to date.
+   If the tab is not displayed, your installed plugins are already up to date.

 .. image:: images/upgrade/no_updates.png
-   :alt: QGIS plugin manager with no outstanding updates
+   :alt: QGIS Plugin Manager with no outstanding updates
    :width: 760px
    :align: center
    :class: documentation-screenshot